verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

+When permission has been obtained by running a Validation Process, an [[ref: applicant]] CANNOT revoke its permission using the [revoke method](#mod-perm-msg-9-revoke-permission).

-At any time, [[ref: applicant]] may request termination of the validation process *current action*.
+[[ref: applicant]]s MUST request termination of the validation process to terminate relation with validator and request revocation of their permission using this method.

-Requesting termination of the validation process set permission entry to the TERMINATION_REQUESTED state so that corresponding permissions can be terminated.
-Then, the applicant or the validator (if type is not HOLDER) or the validator (if type is HOLDER) MUST confirm termination [[ref: transaction]] for the validation entry to be set to TERMINATED and trust deposits to be freed.
+Requesting termination of the validation process set the permission entry `vp_state` to the TERMINATION_REQUESTED state so that validator can eventually perform some off-chain actions.
+Then, the [confirm vp termination method](#mod-perm-msg-5-confirm-permission-vp-termination) MUST be called by the validator (or the applicant if validator doesn't call the method within a certain amount of time or if validator permission is revoked), which will revoke the grantee permission.

 ##### [MOD-PERM-MSG-4-1] Request Permission VP Termination parameters